danmackinlay/pattern_machine/ps_correl/README.md

-Rapidly analyse a bunch of files for a particular autocorrelation profile
+Rapidly analyse audio for a particular autocorrelation profile

 To consider: should we highpass as the base f of the signal to reduce spurious bass "correlation"? (or is that OK? since it will select for similar spectral balances)
 In which case, should normalising be relative to filtered, or total, amplitude?